 The flat was not particularly clean, there was dust even on a toilet seat, and a bathtub looked like something I should skip.
 I stayed mainly because my bed seemed neat, it was one night only, and the host didn’t strangle me with preaching.

 Actually, it was me who had to ask him about God before leaving the next morning, as I felt it was weird he didn’t try to smuggle any Christian thought in our conversations.
 It turned out he believed in actions more than words.

 I might have not evolved all the way to naked hiking yet, but I am certainly not a stranger to nudism.
 Maybe I don’t visit massive FKK beaches, but enjoying summer in Adam’s costume on a secluded place by the sea is something I can easily relate to.

-When I accepted to stay with a host in Athens, Greece, who clearly described he was fond of nudism, I was not assigning to a surprise.
+When I accepted to stay with a host in Athens, Greece, who clearly described he was a Couchsurfing nudist, I was not assigning to a surprise.
 This was not the first naturist context I found myself in, and I gave it a go.

 But then I got a pressure-inducing order to get naked as soon as I stepped in the flat, conversation with flirt innuendoes that quickly turned into an open talk about sexuality, and a touch on my leg I didn’t ask for.
 Thankfully, he was reasonable enough to accept my request for a professional surfer/host treatment.

-Couchsurfing is not a dating/hookup site, but some users still have dysfunctional radars and make inappropriate moves.
+Couchsurfing is not sexsurfing, it’s not a dating/hookup site, but some users still have dysfunctional radars and make inappropriate moves.